Call

 How often is it required?

 Inspection and testing are not held to a set time.
-However, they must be carried out periodically to ensure that health and safety measures are followed, and equipment works properly.
+It can vary for different buildings and environments. they must be carried out periodically to ensure that health and safety measures are followed and that electrical systems and equipment work properly.

 To know if your systems need an inspection, consider the following: